List of Fables characters: The Wooden Soldiers

-A force of them were sent to Fabletown in March of the Wooden Soldiers; they were defeated in the bloody Battle of Fabletown.
+A force of them were sent to Fabletown in March of the Wooden Soldiers; they were defeated in the Battle of Fabletown.
 Although they were sent ostensibly to collect every single magical item that was taken out of the Homelands and return it to the Empire, they also came with the clear intent to kill as many of the Fables as they could, something that they seemed to take pleasure in anticipating.
 These soldiers are all identical, with hands and heads enchanted to look human, allowing them to more easily pass through the mundane world without suspicion.
 These soldiers all appear in matching suits, sunglasses and toupees (one observing mundane assumed they were a procession of Young Republicans).
 Generally, they are only distinguishable from each other by wig color.
 Three of the soldiers, Hugh, Drew and Louis are apparently the leaders; they are the first to appear in New York (with Baba Yaga), and are the first to visit Fabletown, warning that they will return to confiscate all magic items.
 They also steal guns (from the murdered gun salesman) to use in the battle, and oversee the construction and arming of their brothers.
 When every wooden soldier is assembled into an army of hundreds, they invade Fabletown en masse.
 Eventually, due to the leadership of Snow White and the nick-of-time appearance by Bigby Wolf, the soldiers are defeated, but not before killing many Fables.
 The soldiers afterwards are incarcerated as severed heads, and interrogated by Bigby Wolf and Cinderella; each individual soldier, when separated from his brothers, starts talking relatively quickly.
 Their bodies were thrown down the Witching Well.

 In The Good Prince a large host of them marched on Flycatcher's kingdom of Haven.
 After surrendering to them, Fly used his magic to revert them into the Sacred Grove they were carved from.
 Not only did this supply Haven with its own defensive barrier, it also deprived Geppetto of his resources, as only one Sacred Grove can exist at a time.